Tuesday, December 31, 2024

 Massena - St Lawrence Centre, NY 37; now St Lawrence Industrial Complex

-Big Flats - Arnot Mall, NY 35; previously Iszards and McCurdys
+Big Flats - Arnot Mall, CR 35; previously Iszards and McCurdys

 Lansing - The Shops at Ithaca Mall, NY 34; previously JW Rhodes; now Cayuga Health